 1. Turn up the authenticity not the budget: simple video production

-2020 has forced marketers to adapt and improvise.
+Recent years have forced marketers to adapt and improvise.
 With a huge proportion of the workforce working from their kitchen tables, costly video shoots and expensive equipment are just not an option.
 Many marketers are creating their own content from home, whether that’s shooting with their phone or learning a new video software giving a more authentic and homespun vibe.

 Luckily, consumers don’t care if your video looks big budget.
 YouTube asked viewers why they watched videos and “high production quality” was not one of the top reasons.
 Helping them to unwind and learning something new were far more important.

-So in 2021 forget about expensive video production and focus on creating a connection with your audience.
+So, now it's time to forget about expensive video production and focus on creating a connection with your audience.
 Use tools like VideoScribe to entertain, inform and appeal to their passions without blowing the budget.

 2. Size matters: long form video